kajal15003/SDL/README.md

    - run `Pre-processing/python pre_process_sysu.py` to pepare the dataset, the training data will be stored in ".npy" format.

-   To add Random Erasing -run `Pre-processing/Random Erasing/python pre_process_sysu.py`
+   To add Random Erasing

+   - run `Pre-processing/Random Erasing/python pre_process_sysu.py`

 # Training